OGGM/oggm-edu/docs/roadmap.rst

 For these reasons, we suggest to **redesign and refactor the OGGM objects in a more user-friendly, intuitive oggm-edu namespace**.

-This will require some thinking, but at the core, we should think about (1) how to name things (very hard) and (2) how do we want the new objects to behave.
+This will require some thinking, but in short: we should think about (1) how to name things (very hard) and (2) how do we want the new objects to behave.

-The vision is that people have a one-stop shop (the OGGM-Edu documentation) to learn about the flowline models and what they can do with them.
+The vision is that people have a one stop shop (the OGGM-Edu documentation) to learn about the flowline models and what they can do with them, without having to struggle with OGGM itself.
 The models will be more expressive, use rich output in the notebooks, with the goal to make using the models more fun, intuitive and quantitative.